 Stayblack coating offers an alternative to the standard metallic appearance.
 This black finish is often used on aerials, latches, clips, fixings, and other stainless steel components, which need to stay black.

-As well as the military and automotive industries (where it’s used for external fasteners, under bonnet fasteners, and trim accessories), other Stayblack coating uses include components in important equipment in the medial.
+As well as the military and automotive industries (where it’s used for external fasteners, under bonnet fasteners, and trim accessories), other Stayblack coating uses include components in important equipment in the medical.
 As well as in optical, scientific fields, and aerospace applications.

 Some of the main advantages to using the Stayblack coating are that it does not change the dimensions of the component.
 It can also tolerate hot water, atmospheric weathering, and temperatures of up to 500 degrees centigrade.
 It does so, all without changing in either appearance or form.